 Try and Maintain a Civil Relationship

-Some relationships end on mutual terms, and some people even remain friends with their ex-partner.
-For the sake of the children, this is the best case scenario.
+Some relationships end on mutual terms, and some people even remain friends with their ex-partners.
+For the sake of the children, this is the best-case scenario.
 However, not every divorce or separation is that congenial.

 It won’t always be easy, but the better you can deal with your ex, the better it will be for the children on all levels.
 He or she may even drive you crazy at times, but if you can just keep thinking about what’s best for the kids, the more civil you’ll be in handling those situations.

 Change Should Be Introduced Gradually